Skip to Content

 Yes, you could throw it all together after soaking the beans overnight.
 I tested this version and it works, but I prefer the cleaner flavours of the method that I have detailed in my recipe.

-If you are doing a “dump and run approach” you can cook it in a slow cooker for 6 hours on low or in a pressure cooker for 50 minutes.
+If you are doing a "dump and run" approach, you can cook it in a slow cooker for 6 hours on low or in a pressure cooker for 50 minutes.

 Can I use different types of beans?

-Yes, fasolia works with any old beans that you have at home and as I mentioned above, a similar dish is made in Greece with green beans.
+Yes, fasolia works with any old beans that you have at home, and as I mentioned above, a similar dish is made in Greece with green beans.

 What is passata?

-Passata is nothing more than sieved tomatoes and it is wonderfully flavoured and really silky.
+Passata is nothing more than sieved tomatoes, and it is wonderfully flavoured and really silky.

-In the US it is known as tomato puree according to my research.
+In the US, it is known as tomato puree, according to my research.

 Can I use tinned tomatoes?

-Yes if you wish!
+Yes, if you wish!

 What is Baharat spice mix?

 It is a blend of spices that typically contains black pepper, coriander, cumin, cloves, paprika, cinnamon and cardamom.
-As with most spice blends ratios and contents vary from recipe to recipe.
+As with most spice blends, ratios and contents vary from recipe to recipe.

 It is readily available in many of the large 4 supermarkets in the UK.
-You can also make homemade baharat mix.
+You can also make a homemade baharat mix.

 Fasolia, Lebanese-influenced lamb and butter bean stew one a spoon.